lizmat/raku-all-modules/avuserow/perl6-binary-structured/README.md

     class PNGFile is Binary::Structured {
 	    has StaticData $.magic = Buf.new(0x89, 0x50, 0x4e, 0x47, 0x0d, 0x0a, 0x1a, 0x0a);
     }

+  * StreamPosition

+This exported class consumes no bytes, and writes no bytes.
+It just records the current stream position into this attribute when reading or writing so other variables can reference it later.
+Reader and writer traits are ignored on this attribute.

+  * StreamEvent

+This exported class consumes no bytes, and writes no bytes.
+It executes the `is read` and `is written` attributes, allowing you to put arbitrary code in the parse or build process at this point.
+This is a good place to put a call to `rewrite-attribute`, allowing you to update a previous value once you know what it should be.

   * Binary::Structured subclass